Safeguarding Tomorrow through Ongoing Risk Mitigation Revolving Loan Fund Program Overview

 Program Capitalization Grant Versus Entity Loan

-FEMA will award capitalization grants to be used by the eligible entity to administer the revolving loan fund, award loans to local governments, and provide technical assistance to loan recipients.
+FEMA will award capitalization grants to the eligible entity.
+The entity will use the grant funding to administer the revolving loan fund, award loans to local governments, and provide technical assistance to loan recipients.

-Loans will be available from entities who receive capitalization grants to help local governments fund mitigation projects, as well as to satisfy non-federal cost share requirements under FEMA Hazard Mitigation Assistance programs, update building codes adoption and enforcement, and make zoning and land use changes.
+Local governments that receive loans from entities may use the funds for mitigation projects, to satisfy non-federal cost share requirements under FEMA Hazard Mitigation Assistance programs, update, adopt and enforce building codes, and make zoning and land use changes.

 Capitalization Grant